srgg/ianasamoilova.com/content/projects/_index.md

 sections:
   - block: collection
     content:
-      title: Projects
+      title: Things Taking Shape
-#      text: I enjoy making things.
-Here is a selection of projects that I have worked on over the years.
+      text: A glimpse of what I'm working on
       sort_by: 'Weight'
       sort_ascending: true
       filters: